-Since instances depend on their service accounts to have access to Cloud Platform resources, avoid deleting service accounts when they are still used by running instances.
+Since instances depend on their service accounts to have access to Google Cloud resources, avoid deleting service accounts when they are still used by running instances.
 If you delete the service accounts, the instances may start failing their operations.

 Specify who can act as service accounts.
 Users who are Service Account Users for a service account can indirectly access all the resources the service account has access to.
 Therefore, be cautious when granting the serviceAccountUser role to a user.